 A replacement may not be in your best interest, or your decision could be a good one.
-You should make a careful comparison of the costs and benefits of your existing policy or contract and the proposed policy or contract.
-One way to do this is to ask the insurer or agent that sold you your existing policy or contract to provide you with information concerning your existing policy or contract.
+You should make a careful comparison of or agent that sold you your existing policy or contract to provide you with information concerning your existing policy or contract.
 This may include an illustration of how your existing policy or contract is working now and how it would perform in the future based on certain assumptions.
 Illustrations should not, however, be used as a sole basis to compare policies or contracts.
 You should discuss the following with your agent to determine whether replacement or financing your purchase makes sense: